 Two beautiful women in their prime.
 One was holding a little girl who had been dressed up in a frilly vibrant red dress that paled in comparison to the silky redness of her hair.

-Followed by a tall and beautiful blue hair teenage girl who is currently in the process of ripening into a woman.
-The defined protrusions of her bosoms are evident through her green dress, and her figure, given a few years, will be irresistible to many young men.
+Followed by a tall and beautiful blue hair teenage girl who was currently in the process of ripening into a woman.
+The defined protrusions of her bosoms were evident through her green dress, and her figure, given a few years, would be irresistible to many young men.

 Wearing a blue dress laced with red inlays and golden frills, was another girl with a head of long dark blue locks.
-Not yet of an age as her older sister, but well dressed and impeccable.
+Though not yet of an age as her older sister, she was well dressed and impeccable.
 Her hair had grown longer from the last time he saw her, and she now walked with a practiced and confident gait.
 She gazed at him calmly as she made her way behind her father.